sunfounder/engineering-lab-kit/docs/source/13_joystick_led_navigator.rst

 * **Left Indicator** lights up when the joystick is pushed left (X-axis value decreases).
 * **Right Indicator** lights up when the joystick is pushed right (X-axis value increases).

+**Question**

+1. In the last code, we controlled the corresponding LEDs based on the X and Y values of the joystick.
+How would you modify the code to adjust the brightness of these LEDs while they are lit?

+2. What is the difference in behavior of the LED connected to pin 8 compared to those on other pins, and why?

 **Summary**

 In this lesson, you learned about the operational principles of the Joystick module and utilized the Serial Monitor tool to read X, Y, and SW values from the joystick.
 You gained an understanding of the differences between analog and digital values in Arduino programming.
 Additionally, you mastered the use of advanced conditional statements, specifically if-else if constructs, to control hardware based on input values.

-**Question**

-In the last code, we controlled the corresponding LEDs based on the X and Y values of the joystick.
-How would you modify the code to adjust the brightness of these LEDs while they are lit?